junxit/us-congress-bills-115/metadata.md

 - 2017-05-17 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-128, Part I.
 - 2017-05-17 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-128, Part I.
 - 2017-05-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-07-26 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2017-11-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-184.
+- 2017-11-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-184.
+- 2017-11-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 261.